pdincubus/jquery.HoverExpandy/README.md

-# jquery.Expandy plugin
+# jquery.HoverExpandy plugin

-Lets you turn a list (or a div with things in it) into an expandable quasi-carousel.
+Lets you turn a list (or a div with things in it) into an expandable showcase on mouse hover.

 ## Basic example